CholeskyQR with Randomization and Pivoting for Tall Matrices (CQRRPT): Getting to know our algorithm

-There is theory available on how to choose $d$ so that a sample from $\mathscr{F}_{d, m}$ will be a $\delta$-embedding for any fixed $n$-dimensional linear subspace with high probability.
-We can rely on this theory to select $d$ in practice for very well-behaved distribution families.
-For example, here is the now-standard result for Gaussians, where $L$ is an $n$-dimensional subspace in~$\R^m$. \begin{theorem}[See~\cite{MT:2020}, \S 8 ] Fix any $t > 0$ such that $\delta = ((\sqrt{n}+1)/\sqrt{d} + t)<1$.
-If $\mtx{S}$ is a $d \times m$ Gaussian operator, then it will be a $\delta$-embedding for $L$ with probability at least $1 - 2\exp(d t^2/2)$. \end{theorem} Results for the more sophisticated families (SASOs or SRFTs) --- which are often of interest since they are algorithmically more attractive than Gaussian matrices --- tend to be pessimistic compared to what is observed in practice.
-Still, we give representative results for these families below.
+Theory is available on how to choose $d$ so that a sample from $\mathscr{F}_{d, m}$ will be a $\distortion$-embedding for any fixed linear subspace of a given dimension with high probability.
+We can use this theory to select $d$ in practice for very well-behaved distribution families.
+For example, here is a representative result for Gaussians.

+\begin{remark} We state the following results with linear subspaces of dimension ``$n$,'' since the dimension of $\range(\mtx{M})$ is never larger than $n$. \end{remark}